 The takeaway?
 People who gain self-knowledge about their inaccurate beliefs and feelings, Shatté says, can permanently lift their baseline for happiness.
 The more you understand your thinking style and beliefs, the more you are able to see the inaccuracies for what they are and be less affected by them.

 Happiness Practice: Pay attention to your instinctive emotional responses and begin consciously challenging the negative thoughts and limiting belief systems that underlie them.
 Develop a self-calming or hopeful mental mantra (“Everything is an opportunity.”
 “I get to choose my responses.”
 “This, too, shall pass.”) to get you through anxiety-ridden moments.
-(For more suggestions, see “Three Deep Breaths” in the October 2006 archives.)
+(For more suggestions, see “Three Deep Breaths”.)

 2. Don’t count on more money to make you happier.